ScottLogic/practitioners-guides/_pages/ProjectWeekOne.md

 date:   14-09-2023
 author: Catherine Pratt
 description: How a seasoned pro lays the foundations for project success during the first week of a project
+summary: The first week can set the tone of the entire project.
+An experienced manager can follow a few simple guidelines to create the foundation for project for success, and all within the first week.
+This guide outlines the six key steps a good pro would complete in those vital first days to build a solid foundation.
+profile: ProjectWeekOne/profile.webp
 ---

 ## Introduction